dojo/framework/docs/en/creating-widgets/supplemental.md

 }
 ```

-This widget does not return anything from its `render()` method, so has no structural representation within an application's output.
+This widget returns an empty array from its render function, so has no structural representation within an application's output.
+Widgets typically [return one or more virtual DOM nodes](#virtual-nodes-example) in order to provide meaningful structure within the application's HTML output.

-Typical widgets will however [return one or more virtual DOM nodes from their `render()` method](#virtual-nodes-example).
-The process of translating virtual DOM nodes to output on a web page is handled by Dojo's rendering system.
+The process of translating virtual DOM nodes to output on a web page is handled by [Dojo's rendering system](#rendering-in-dojo).

 ### Widget styling

 Styling of a widget's DOM output is handled via CSS, with relevant style classes stored in a CSS module file parallel to the widget's TypeScript module.
-Styling is identical for both functional and class-based widget types.
+Styling is identical for both function- and class-based widget variants.
 This topic is described in detail within the [Styling and Theming reference guide](../styling-and-theming/supplemental.md).

 ## Scaffolding widgets